Skip to Main Content

 Where Laurus Sits in Italy's Bar Conversation

 Italy's ranked bar scene has historically concentrated in the north.
 1930 in Milan and Drink Kong in Rome have occupied the upper tiers of global lists for several years, and Gucci Giardino in Florence draws on brand infrastructure that few independent operators can match.
 Further south, L'Antiquario in Naples has established that serious cocktail culture exists below Rome's latitude.
-Laurus's placement at #421 in the 2025 Top 500 Bars ranking extends that southern axis into Puglia, into a city that most international bar travellers have not yet treated as a destination in its own right.
+Laurus's placement at #421 in the 2025 Top 500 Bars ranking extends that southern axis into Puglia, into a city that many international bar travellers have not yet treated as a destination in its own right.

 For context on how dispersed that list has become globally, consider that Lost & Found in Nicosia and Bar Leather Apron in Honolulu occupy the same ranked tier, alongside Al Covino in Venice.
-The 2025 list reflects a deliberate expansion beyond capital cities and heritage cocktail markets.
+The 2025 list reflects an expansion beyond capital cities and heritage cocktail markets.
 Within that frame, Laurus represents Puglia's first foothold in the ranking, which matters for anyone tracking where serious drinking culture is developing in the Mediterranean south.

 The Local Ecosystem: What Surrounds Laurus in Lecce